AdobeDocs/commerce-php/src/pages/coding-standards/index.md

 <!-- This topic is referred to from Magento 2 code!
 Don't change the [URL](https://glossary.magento.com/url) without informing engineering! -->
 <!-- Referring file: contributing.md owned by core -->

-Like many large projects, Magento has coding standards.
+Like many large projects, Adobe Commerce and Magento Open Source coding standards.

-Use Magento's coding standards when you contribute to Magento's codebase or create extensions.
+Use the coding standards when you contribute to the codebase or create extensions.

 -  [Code demarcation standard](code-demarcation.md)
 -  [PHP coding standard](php.md)